 - Takeaway: Let hiring managers know you recognize satisfying the customer is an important KPI.

 7 tips for writing a professional customer service resume

-It’s tempting to include every one of your past jobs and all your skills in your customer service resume, but it’s not necessary.
-It might even do more harm than good—for instance, if you have to use a tiny font to fit everything onto one page, no one will be able to read it.
+It’s tempting to include every one of your past jobs and all your skills in your customer service resume, but it’s not needed.
+It might even do more harm than good.
+For instance, if you have to use a tiny font to fit everything onto one page, no one will want to read it.
 Follow these resume best practices to increase your chances of making the first cut (and eventually landing an interview).

 Unless you have decades of experience in the customer service industry, your relevant work history should fit on a single page.
 Leave out any job that’s more than 10 years old to save space.